nikiroo/fanfix/README.md

 English [Français](README-fr.md)

 # Fanfix

 Fanfix is a small Java program that can download stories from some supported websites and render them offline.

+## This is the command line and server program -- the graphical client can be found [here](https://github.com/nikiroo/fanfix-swing/)

 ## Synopsis